Callum Mills: AFL career

 Following a promising debut season, Mills re-signed with the Swans on a five-year contract that will see him remain at the club until the end of 2023.

-At the start of 2022 he was named one of the Swans co-captains.
+At the start of 2022 he was named one of Sydney's co-captains, and later that year signed a contract extension with the Swans to keep him at the club until the end of 2029.
+Mills later became sole captain of the Swans ahead of the 2024 AFL season.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.